The LspNetIo and LspDiskIo Examples

 2. The "LspNetIo/lsp" sub-directory contains a few Lua and LSP example scripts.
 The embedded system will fetch this code via the NetIo so this code must be made easily available to the embedded system.
 We suggest that you do the following:

-3. Start the pre-compiled Web File Server on your PC or host Linux system (BAROOT/bin/wfs).
+3. Start the Mako Server configured as a Web File Server on your PC or host Linux system.

 4. Start a browser, preferably Chrome, and navigate to http://pc-ip-address.
 Do not use 'localhost'; use the IP address of your PC.
 You should see the WFS integrated default page.

-5. Enter the URL http://pc-ip-address/fs/ to get to the WFS's integrated Web File Manager.
+5. Enter the URL http://pc-ip-address/fs/ to navigate to the Web File Manager enabled Mako Server.

 6. Use the Web File Manager presented in your browser and navigate to the directory where you have the Lua and LSP resources from (1) above.
 Make sure you see the ".config" file and the "www" subdirectory in the Web File Manager.